 Emissions Control Systems Defects Warranty and Emissions Performance Warranty - these two warranties cover your vehicle's emissions control systems.
 Time, mileage, and coverage are conditional.
-Please read your warranty booklet for exact information
+Please read your warranty booklet for exact information.

-Original Equipment Battery Limited Warranty - this warranty gives up to 100 percent credit toward a replacement battery.
+Original Equipment Battery Limited Warranty - this warranty gives up to 100 % credit toward a replacement battery.

-Seat Belt Limited Warranty - a seat belt that fails to function properly is covered for the useful life of the vehicle.
+Seat Belt Limited Warranty - a seat belt that fails to function properly is covered by a limited warranty.
+Please read your warranty booklet for details.

 Rust Perforation Limited Warranty

-- all exterior body panels are

-covered for rust-through from the

-inside for the specified time period

-with no mileage limit.
+- all exterior body panels are covered for rust-through from the inside for the specified time period with no mileage limit.